SILK ROAD RAIL ADVENTURE

 With your expert guide leading the charge, you’ll weave through the nooks and crannies and learn a few locals-only secrets along the way.
 The icing on the cake?
 Stopping by the Ak Sheikh Baba observation platform for views of Old Khiva that you’ll need to see with your own eyes to believe.

-Accommodation: Hotel Islam Khodja (or similar), Khiva – Uzbekistan
+Accommodation: Bankir Hotel (or similar), Khiva – Uzbekistan

 Day 11 – Ashgabat

-Accommodation: Hotel Sport (or similar), Ashgabat – Turkmenistan
+Accommodation: Olympia Hotel (or similar), Ashgabat – Turkmenistan

 Day 12 – Old Nisa Fortress